Projection Theorems Using Effective Dimension

 With the above lemma in mind, we wish to give a lower bound on the complexity of points $w$ such that $e\cdot w = e\cdot z$.
 Our next lemma gives a bound based on the complexity, relative to $z$, of the direction $e \in S^{n-1}$.
-This is based on the observation that we can solve for $e = (e_1,\ldots, e_n)$ given $w$, $z$ and $e_3,\ldots, e_n$.
-This follows from solving the system of two equations
+This is based on the observation that we can calculate $e = (e_1,\ldots, e_n)$ given $w$, $z$, and $e_3,\ldots, e_n$, by solving the following pair of equations.